Wilfrid Laurier University: Kitchener campus

-Planned Milton campus
+Milton campus

 The town of Milton, Ontario and Laurier have worked together since 2008 to develop a 150-acre campus in Milton within the planned Milton Education Village (MEV) on land donated by the town.
 In April 2018, the provincial party then in power announced a funding plan ($90 million) for the MEV that would accommodate a satellite campus of the university and also of Conestoga College, a recent partner in the project.
 Construction was expected to conclude in Q3 of 2021; in the meantime, Laurier would offer credit courses in rented premises, commencing in September 2019.

 In October 2018, the new Conservative government, elected in June 2018, withdrew the funding before any construction had begun, citing a greater than expected provincial deficit, effectively canceling plans for the Milton campus.
 Mayor Gordon Krantz said the town would explore alternatives for funding the Milton Education Village campus.
-A Laurier news release said that the university would continue working with the town and other partners to find an alternate solution to fund the campus.
+A Laurier news release said that the university would continue working with the town and other partners to fund the campus.

-As of 2019, Laurier was offering some services in Milton, including a Master of Education program at the Milton Education Village Innovation Centre and a Lecture Series.
-In summer, Laurier was operating the Enriched Academic Program (LEAP) day camp.
+As of 2019, Laurier offered some services in Milton, including a Master of Education program at the Milton Education Village Innovation Centre and a Lecture Series.
+During the summer months, Laurier runs the Enriched Academic Program (LEAP) day camp.